LabMobi/scrolls-android/README.md

 # Scrolls logging library

-A simple logging library that allows to use different log destinations, most importantly allows to log to a file.
-Also has tools to take care of file sharing, cleanup.
-Also to allows to browse log files in the integrating application itself.

-This library can be very easily used as s sub-Tree for Timber library, allowing easily configurable extended logging for debug versions.
+Scrolls is a simple logging library that allows writing to a local file.

+Features:

+- Specify one or multiple log destinations
+- Log to a local file
+- Browse log files and their content in an included viewer
+- Share the log files via the system share intent
+- Clean up old log files on a regular bases

+Scrolls is easily configurable and can be used in conjunction with other logging libraries, like for example as a sub-Tree of the Timber library.

 ## Getting started